intarchboard/network-quality-workshop-report/draft-iab-mnqeu-report.md

 transmissions of just a few segments vs. being optimized for large packet bursts.

-Another design trait that's common in home routers is the use of packet aggregation to further amortize the overhead added by the lower-layer headers.
-Specifically, multiple IP datagrams are combined into a single large tranfer frame.
+Another design trait common in home routers is the use of packet aggregation to further amortize the overhead added by the lower-layer headers.
+Specifically, multiple IP datagrams are combined into a single, large tranfer frame.
 However, this aggregation can add up to 10ms to the packet sojourn delay.

 Following the famous "you can't improve what you don't measure" adage, it is important to expose these aggregation delays in a way that would